 Handmade + Cameras + Film + Photographs

 In the process, Ian also questions what it means to create an original image.
-The advent of the collodion negative replaced what had been a one-of-a-kind object with secondary objects — prints from the negative that could be enlarged and mass-produced, making photography a commercial application.
+The advent of the photographic negative (in the 1890s) replaced what had been a one-of-a-kind object with secondary objects, prints from the negative that could be enlarged and mass-produced, making photography a commercial application.
 The idea of the original was lost.
 This shift also rendered wet plate collodion obsolete.
-Now, in the digital era, the photographic negative and printmaking is being replaced by code.
-Because digital images can be manipulated so easily, we also often find ourselves questioning what we see.
+Now, in the digital era, analog photography is being replaced by code.
+Because digital images can be manipulated so easily, we also often find ourselves questioning what is real.

 Due to the sheer size of the camera it would allow for him to work inside the apparatus where it would become a combination of human and machine working simultaneously together.
-Incorporating this human element allows degrees of beautiful imperfections, ensuring that no two are alike.
+Incorporating this human element allows degrees of imperfections, ensuring that no two captured images are alike.

 "When a Photographer Is His Own Camera"

 For the photographer Ian Ruhter, whose first New York show opens tomorrow at Danziger Gallery, success has come from climbing into his work.
 “The game changing moment came when I realized I could be the camera.
 I could be the mechanics of it,” Ruhter says.
 From inside the lens of a delivery truck converted into a camera, Ruhter becomes the machine’s very manual settings: the shutter and the processor, and also the “film,” which he makes from scratch on sheets of aluminum up to five feet wide.
 (Light-sensitive collodion plates, once wet, need to be exposed and developed in a matter of minutes, but the whole set-up takes about a day for a single image.)
 “It takes so much time,” he says, of choosing not to “jump out of a carand take a selfie” at a lookout.
 “It really makes me sit there and be part of the environment, and suck it up and enjoy.”